 (I had to show you the back of my shirt haha.
 It has a pink buddha!)

-For the recipe, I followed this one exactly.
-I checked out quite a few online, and this one seemed to be the most straightforward, so I decided to go for it.
+I checked out quite a few pho recipes online, and this one seemed to be the most straightforward, so I decided to go for it.
+I followed it exactly except for using chicken instead of beef.
 I got everything simmering in the pot, toasted the spices,

 charred the ginger and onion, and said a prayer to the pho gods to be kind.

 I let it simmer on the stove for about three hours, until lightly adjusting the flavorings for fish sauce, salt and sugar.
 Whenever I use fish sauce, I can’t help but think of my friend who accidentally left a bottle in her car, which ended up exploding.
 Fish sauce isn’t exactly an ideal car aroma…